Canon EOS flash system: E-TTL

 Evaluative-Through The Lens (E-TTL) is a Canon EOS flash exposure system that uses a brief pre-flash before the main flash in order to obtain a more correct exposure.
 Unlike TTL and A-TTL metering, which use a dedicated flash metering sensor mounted in the base of the mirror box, E-TTL uses the same evaluative metering sensor used for ambient metering.
 Like TTL (and like the actual flash metering, but not the pre-flash, of A-TTL), the sensor is internal to the camera and takes its exposure via the lens so any filters added to the lens will also affect the E-TTL readings giving more accurate exposure information to the camera.

 The pre-flash occurs immediately before the main flash (except when using the camera / flash in 2nd curtain sync mode) and is barely perceptible, although it can be seen if you watch carefully for it.
 The pre-flash may cause undesirable reactions from animate objects - e.g. humans may blink as a reaction to the pre-flash, and have their eyes closed by the time the main flash occurs.
 When using flash exposure lock (FEL), the pre-flash is fired when FEL is activated.

+E-TTL has two major disadvantages over A-TTL when used with film cameras.
+One, since it takes its readings using the same sensor the camera uses for ambient metering, which is located above the prism in the viewfinder assembly, it cannot meter during exposure as the raised mirror prevents light from reaching the metering sensor.
+This means the flash cannot be quenched during the exposure, which can lead to overexposure if the lighting changes while the shutter is open, e.g. from a mirrored surface moving to reflect light directly back into the lens or another camera's flash going off at the same time.
+Two, since the E-TTL algorithm assumes the subject to be metered is positioned under an AF sensor and biases the exposure calculation to that sensor's location in the frame, it can choose settings that do not take into account the brightness in other areas of the image, resulting in overexposure if the selected AF sensor covers an area of low reflectance, or (more commonly) underexposure if the selected sensor covers an area of high reflectance that results in a bright specular highlight.